nhsbsa/immigration-hs/docs/documentation/make-first-prototype/show-users-answers.md

 ### Delete the remaining example answers

-There are example answers on the ‘Check your answers’ template page that you do not need.
+There are example answers on the ‘Check your answers' template page that you do not need.
 You can delete these example answers from the `check-your-answers.html` file.

 1. Find and delete the section that starts with `<div class="govuk-summary-list__row">` and contains `Contact information`.